EmixamPP/linux-enable-ir-emitter/.github/ISSUE_TEMPLATE/configuration-has-failed.md

  - Distro:
  - Version:
  - Version of linux-enable-ir-emitter:
- - How did you install linux-enable-ir-emitter: <!--- COPR, AUR, PPA or bash -->
+ - How did you install linux-enable-ir-emitter: <!--- rpm, deb, manual build -->